pansift/p3/README.md

 PanSift, once running, will not claim a bucket or register an account, but it will initiate the ZTP (Zero Touch Provisioning) process, and start writing metrics.

 The ZTP process remotely provisions a bucket in a special holding account.
 It gets a write token and is also told which remote URL will be ingesting its data.
 If you want to specify the bucket, token, and URL in advance, see the next section.

+Example: `Example: ./unattended_install.sh /tmp/Pansift.app 2>&1 | tee install.log`

 ### Automatic Claim / Multiagent